 Given the prevalence of alfresco dining options and inviting patios, many Pasadena eateries and watering holes welcome dogs in their outdoor seating environments.
 Lucky Baldwins Pub—one of the top five Belgian beer bars in the US—serves British-style pub fare and their large outdoor patio is perfect for pups.
 As is the patio at church-themed Congregation Ale House.
 The Stone Brewing Tap Room in the Del Mar Station complex welcomes dogs and even sells dog treats.
 Another restaurant with train ties, La Grande Orange Café is a local favorite for Southwestern cuisine.
 If it's Mexican you crave, head to Mercado in The Commons complex on South Lake Avenue.

-Café Verde is a popular breakfast spot with outdoor seating.
-The East Washington area café Lavender & Honey is another great location to start the day sipping artisanal coffees, teas and more on their lovely patio.
-In the South Lake Avenue retail neighborhood, Corner Bakery Café offers a spacious shaded patio to settle into for breakfast, lunch or dinner.
+In Old Pasadena, Coffee and Plants is a pup-friendly spot serving plant-based coffee (get the Rose Bowl Latte) and offers your dog a puppuccino.
+The East Washington area café Lavender & Honey is another great location to start the day sipping artisanal coffees, teas, and more on their lovely patio.
+In the South Lake Avenue retail neighborhood, Corner Bakery Café offers a spacious shaded patio to settle into for breakfast, lunch, or dinner.